tombola/taskplanner_django/docs/implementation.md

 **tasks/templates/tasks/create_task_group.html**
 - Form for selecting template and entering token values
 - JavaScript event listener: when template selected, reloads page with `template_id` query param to dynamically show token input fields
+- Displays task structure preview when template is selected:
+  - Shows all tasks and subtasks that will be created
+  - Displays labels for each task/subtask
+  - Provides visual hierarchy with indentation and styling
 - Displays success/error messages
 - External CSS: `tasks/static/tasks/css/styles.css`